 If your sink drain is functioning properly, a pool of water in the P-trap blocks sewer odors from wafting into the kitchen, so if you're detecting musty smells under your kitchen sink or in the drain, they are probably coming from the top of the drain.
 That isn't unusual, because food tends to collect there and decompose, especially if you have a garbage disposal.
 Moreover, mold thrives on the moisture inside a drain.
 You can knock out both with simple treatments and correct a kitchen sink that smells like dirt or must.

-A number of disinfecting products can rid your drain of odors, and while bleach is one of them, you should avoid it if you're in the habit of pouring other cleaning solutions in the sink.
-It releases poisonous gas in combination with ammonia, which is a common cleaning ingredient.
-Safer options that are just as effective include baking soda and vinegar.
+The best methods of disinfecting a musty drain are good old fashioned baking soda and vinegar.
+A number of disinfecting products can rid your drain of odors, and while bleach is one of them, you should avoid it if you're in the habit of pouring other cleaning solutions into the sink.
+It releases poisonous gas when combined with ammonia, which is a common cleaning ingredient.

 Often the worst disposal smells come from crud that's collected on the rubber baffle that shrouds the drain opening.
 Clean the underside of the baffle with dish soap and an old dish brush or sponge (you'll probably want to toss it when you're done).

 How to Eliminate Odor-Causing Bacteria in the Water Heater

 Sulfur-reducing bacteria can give your tap water a rotten-egg smell, and they often grow in the water heater.
 The remedy is simple: Turn the water heater temperature to "high" for several hours to kill them.
 Don't forget to turn the temperature back down again, and use caution when running the hot water, which may get scalding hot.

 Run the hot water in several sinks before you adjust the temperature.
 You should also test the cold water, and if you find the same odors, you may have to disinfect your pressure tank or filter water if you have a well.
 If you're on a municipal water system, report the problem to the water authorities.